svw5523/Statistics-with-R-Capstone/README.md

-# Statistics with R Capstone
+# Statistics with R Capstone (Statistics wit R Specialization Coursera)

 Using the tools and techniques you learned in the specialization, you will build a model to predict housing prices in Ames, and explain how you decided on this model.
 The assignment consists of five parts: